 Kangra is the most populous district in the Indian state of Himachal Pradesh, India.
-Dharamshala is the administrative headquarters of the district.
-It is the home of the Masrur Temples, also known as the Himalayan Pyramids, and informally a “wonder of the world”, for being a likely contender for UNESCO World Heritage status.
+Dharamshala is the administrative headquarters of the district, and Kangra is most famous for its Masrur Temples, also known as the Himalayan Pyramids.
+These temples have informally been called a “wonder of the world”, for being a likely contender for UNESCO World Heritage status.
 Moreover, the district has further been divided into five sub-regions i.e. Pir Panjal, Dhauladhar, Kangra Shiwalik, Kangra Valley and Beas Basin.
-The Economy of this District consists mostly of agriculture and farming.
-In addition, tea cultivation plays a vital in the economy.
-“Kangra Tea” is famous worldwide for its rich aroma, colour, and taste.
-This district was significantly damaged by an earthquake on April 4, 1905.
-Tea Gardens are most abundant in the beautiful town of Palampur.
+The economy of this district consists mostly of agriculture and farming.
+In addition, tea cultivation plays a vital role in the economy.
+“Kangra Tea” is famous worldwide for its rich aroma, colour, and taste, with tea gardens found most abundantly in the beautiful town of Palampur.

-The important tourist spots of Kangra are Nurpur Fort, Kangra Fort, Mannuni Lake, Gopalpur Zoo, Mural temple of Chamunda Devi, Baijnath Temple, Jawalamukhi Temple, Kangra Valley Art Gallery.
-Apart from this, Brajeshwari Temple, Vajreshwari Temple, Nadaun palace, Taragarh Palace, Shiva temple, Pong Lake Sanctuary, Kotla Fort, Behna Mahadev Temple, Fort of Sujanpur, Masrur Temple, Temple of Bagalamukhi, Siddhanatha Temple, and Nagar Kot Fort are also places of importance.
+The important tourist spots of Kangra are Nurpur Fort, Kangra Fort, Mannuni Lake, Gopalpur Zoo, Mural Temple of Chamunda Devi, Baijnath Temple, Jawalamukhi Temple and Kangra Valley Art Gallery.
+Apart from these, Brajeshwari Temple, Vajreshwari Temple, Nadaun Palace, Taragarh Palace, Shiva Temple, Pong Lake Sanctuary, Kotla Fort, Behna Mahadev Temple, Fort of Sujanpur, Masrur Temple, Temple of Bagalamukhi, Siddhanatha Temple, and Nagar Kot Fort are also places of importance.